Harry Trevaldwyn

-Harry David Trevaldwyn (born February 14, 1994) is an English actor, comedian and writer, best known for his roles in The Bubble and Ten Percent, the English remake of Call My Agent!.
+Harry David Trevaldwyn (born 14 February 1994) is an English actor, comedian and writer, best known for his roles in The Bubble and Ten Percent, the English remake of Call My Agent!.

 Career

+2019–2024: Career beginnings

 Trevaldwyn began his career by posting comedic videos online, portraying an array of different characters.
 In March 2022, The Bubble was released to Netflix, in which Trevaldwyn stars as Gunther.
 In April 2022, Trevaldwyn starred as Ollie Rogers in Ten Percent, the English remake of the French Call My Agent!.
 The series premiered on Amazon Prime on 28 April 2022.
 That same month, Channel 4 announced that Trevaldwyn would write and star in Billi.
 The episode was released on 6 May 2022.

 In February 2023, Trevaldwyn was a guest presenter at that year's Casting Director's Guild Casting Awards.

 Trevaldwyn is due to feature in Sweet Sue, a film currently in post-production and starring Maggie O'Neill, Tony Pitts and Hannah Walters.

-In January 2024, Trevaldwyn was announced to portray Tuffnut Thorston in the live-action remake of How to Train Your Dragon.
 In May 2024, he starred as Stan in four episodes of the third series of BBC comedy The Outlaws.
 In 2024, Trevaldwyn played Jedi Mog Adana in The Acolyte.

+2025: Debut novel

+In 2024, Trevaldwyn portrayed Tuffnut Thorston in the live-action remake of How to Train Your Dragon; the film was released in 2025.
+That same year, Trevaldwyn published his debut novel, aimed at young adults, titled The Romantic Tragedies of a Drama King.
+He later appeared as Charlie Butler in the film My Oxford Year.